7474/perl-auto-use/README.md

   - Multiple directory can be specified
     - Separate with white space
     - For cpan module and test module etc

+## Usage Command

+- `Scan perl module files`
+    - Scan Perl module it can be complemented
+- `Auto use (exec after scanning)`
+    - Complement `use` function automatically

+See also Sample!

 ## Sample
 ![test](https://user-images.githubusercontent.com/31027514/77447249-d178da80-6e32-11ea-860f-e982c8b0570e.gif)